pds-data-dictionaries/ldd-particle/README.md

 # Particle local data dictionary

-The Particle dictionary contains classes that describe the composition of multidimensional wave data consisting of Array (and Array subclass) data objects.
+The Particle dictionary contains attributes that may be used to help identify particle parameters included in a PDS4 product to supplement the information provided in the Primary_Result_Summary and in order to support enhanced data discovery.

 ## Versions